Darrin Chiaverini: Coaching career

-Division I

 In 2009, Chiaverini was the assistant special teams coach under Frank Gansz, Jr. for the UCLA Bruins.
-UCLA's special teams ranked among the best in the Pacific-10 Conference in 2009.
-UCLA went on to defeat Temple 30–21 in the 2009 EagleBank Bowl in Washington, D.C.

 On January 16, 2013, Chiaverini was named the special teams coordinator for Texas Tech, becoming the first full-time special teams coach at the school since 2009.
 In 2014 Texas Tech improved from last in the conference in Net Punting in the Big 12 Conference in 2013 to 2nd in the Conference in 2014 with a 42.2 Net Average.
 Texas Tech also Ranked 2nd in Kickoff Coverage in 2014 with a net average of 40 yards with Oklahoma and Kansas St. During the 2014 season, Kicker Ryan Bustin set the school record for field goals made with 50.
 Texas Tech was also plus three in the NCAA in +/- ratio in 2014 on Special Teams.
 In 2015, Chiaverini was named the outside wide receivers coach in addition to his special teams duties.
-In 2015, Chiaverini was one of 30 coaches in the NCAA selected to the NFL-NCAA Coaches Academy in Louisville, Kentucky.
-In 2015 Texas Tech's Special Teams ranked 12th in the nation in Special Teams Efficiency according to ESPN.
-Ranking was based on the point contributions of each unit to team's scoring margin, on per play basis.
-ESPN ranked Texas Tech's offense second in the nation in Offensive Efficiency.
-Texas Tech's offense set a school record in 2015 with 596 points scored breaking the previous record set in 2008.
-Texas Tech's offense finished 2nd in the NCAA in scoring (46.6 points per game) and total offense 594.5 yards per game).
-Wide Receiver / Kick Returner Jakeem Grant was 5th in the nation in Kickoff Return yards with 1017 yards and tied a school record with two kickoff returns for touchdowns in 2015.
-Grant garnered 2nd team All-America honors from the Associated Press, Sports Illustrated and CBS and was named Big 12 Special Teams Player of the Week twice in 2015.
-Freshman placekicker Clayton Hatfield ranked 8th in the nation and 1st in the Big-12 in Field Goal Percentage 87.5%.
-Punter Taylor Symmank finished his career in the top two in school history with over 43 yards per punt.
-Texas Tech did not have a field goal or punt blocked during the 2014 and 2015 seasons.